babylon-runtime/babylon-runtime.github.io/documentation/index.md

 });
 ```

-Patch can also be applied before rendering
+Patch can also be applied at launch time :
 ```js
 _r.launch({
     scene : "https://models.babylonjs.com/CornellBox/cornellBox.babylon",